Petru Groza: As Prime Minister

+Royal strike and political crisis

+On 18 August, Roy Melbourne presented to Foreign Minister Gheorghe Tătărescu a verbal note showing that the American government "wants the establishment of a representative regime made up of all democratic groups in this country".
+Consequently, the United States will only sign a final peace treaty with a fully recognized democratic government.
+Both Groza and Tătărescu rejected the note, declaring it null and void.
+They argued that the US could not address a government it did not recognize.
+British diplomats also sent such a note, but the government had the same attitude.

+Faced with Groza's refusal to resign, King Michael instituted, on 21 August, the royal strike and no longer agreed to countersign the government's documents.
+At the December 1945 Conference, it was decided that the situation should be resolved by appointing one PNL and PNȚ member each to the government, after which free elections would be organized and freedom of "press, speech, religion and association" would be ensured.
+Maniu warned that without the neutrality of the Ministries of Interior and Justice, free elections could not take place in Romania, but the decision had to be followed.
+On 7 January 1946, Emil Hațieganu, from PNȚ, and Mihail Romniceanu, from PNL took the oath as ministers.
+Basically, the decisions in Moscow represented the victory of the Soviet point of view, the government of Petru Groza being recognized by the USA and Great Britain on 5 February 1946.

 During his term as premier, Groza also clashed with the nation's remaining monarchist forces under King Michael I. Although his powers were minimal within Groza's regime, King Michael symbolized the remnants of the traditional Romanian monarchy and, in late 1945, the King urged Groza to resign.
-The King maintained that Romania must abide by the Yalta accords, allowing the United States, Great Britain, and the Soviet Union to each have a hand in post-war government reconstruction and the incorporation of a broader coalition force he had already organized.
+The King maintained that Romania must abide by the Yalta accords, allowing the United States, the United Kingdom, and the Soviet Union to each have a hand in post-war government reconstruction and the incorporation of a broader coalition force he had already organized.
 Groza flatly rejected the request, and relations between the two figures remained tense over the next few years, with Groza and the King differing on the prosecution of war criminals and in the awarding of honorary Romanian citizenship to Stalin in August 1947.

 Early on the morning of 30 December 1947, Groza summoned Michael back to Bucharest, ostensibly "to discuss important matters"; the king had been preparing for a New Year's party at Peleș Castle in Sinaia.
 When Michael arrived, Groza presented the king with a pretyped instrument of abdication and demanded that Michael sign it.
 According to Michael's account, when he refused, Groza threatened to launch a bloodbath and arrest thousands of people.
 Michael eventually signed the document, and a few hours later parliament abolished the monarchy and declared Romania a republic.